vlarmet/cppRouting/README.md

 -   `get_multi_paths` : compute shortest paths between all origin nodes and all destination nodes (*one-to-many*),
 -   `get_isochrone` : compute isochrones/isodistances with one or multiple breaks.
 -   `cpp_simplify` : remove non-intersection nodes, duplicated edges and isolated loops in the graph.
 Graph topology is preserved so distance calculation is faster and remains true.
 This function can be applied to very large graphs (several millions of nodes).
+-   `get_detour` : return nodes that are reachable within a fixed additional cost around shortest paths.
+This function can be useful in producing accessibility indicators.

 ### Path algorithms